Police Support Volunteers

 Assistant Cadet Leaders support our well established Cadet Programme under the supervision of the unit Cadet Leader.
 This rewarding role will develop your leadership skills, allow you to inspire our cadets, supervise them in their duties, and ensure the smooth running of our weekly sessions.
 You’ll get involved in various activities and events, ensuring our scheme is the best it can be in representing our local community.

-Assistant Cadet Leader recruitment is now closed and will reopen in 2024.
-If you would like to find out more information about the role, please email Citizens in Policing using the button below.
+Assistant Cadet Leader volunteer recruitment is now closed and will reopen July 2025.
+If you would like to find out more information about the role please contact our our Talent Acquisition team.

 Assistant Cadet Leaders will support the Cadet Leader in leading the Cadet Unit.
 This will include supervising and supporting the cadets during sessions and events, dealing with issues, and providing a high-quality service to the public.
 You will be a role model and inspiration to young people, sharing new experiences and helping them to learn more about themselves and what they are capable of.
 You’ll get to meet lots of different people, some of them from the local community, others from the Northumbria Policing family.